 Yard Waste & Community Compost Sites

-Minnesota law forbids the landfilling of yard waste such as leaves, grass clippings and brush.
+Minnesota law forbids the landfilling of yard waste.
 Minnesotans are encouraged to compost yard waste at home, or bring yard waste to a community compost site.

 Composting is a process that uses water, air and naturally occurring microbes to convert organic matter into a valuable resource.
 Added to gardens or placed at the base of trees and shrubs, compost contains essential nutrients for healthy plant growth, acts as a soil conditioner, helps the soil to hold moisture better and prevents erosion.

 A backyard compost pile can be easily constructed and maintained.
 For information on backyard composting and options for building compost structures, visit the following websites: